Dejphon Chansiri

-Dejphon Chansiri (เดชพล จันศิริ, born 3 June 1968) is a Thai businessman who, from 2015 to 2025, owned EFL Championship club Sheffield Wednesday.
+Dejphon Chansiri (เดชพล จันศิริ, born 3 June 1968) is a Thai businessman who, from 2015 to 2025, owned then EFL Championship club Sheffield Wednesday.

 Career

 Chansiri's family controls the Thai Union Group, the world's largest producer of canned tuna.
 The Chansiri family's net worth was estimated by Forbes to be US$575 million as of 2020.

 Sheffield Wednesday

 In January 2015, a consortium led by Chansiri acquired a 100% stake in EFL Championship side Sheffield Wednesday from Milan Mandarić for £37.5m and targeted promotion to the Premier League by 2017.
 During his first transfer window he brought in Sergiu Buș, Marnick Vermijl, Filipe Melo on deadline day, as well as loans for Will Keane and Lewis McGugan.

 During early 2015, Chansiri changed many aspects of the Sheffield Wednesday set-up.
 He brought in a new transfer committee of manager Stuart Gray, Glenn Roeder and Adam Pearson.
 Adam Pearson left within a month to work for Leeds United.
 Gray left the committee at the end of the season, being replaced by new manager Carlos Carvalhal, whilst Roeder left by the end of 2015.

 Chansiri invested heavily that first season, bringing in multiple signings including, Fernando Forestieri, Gary Hooper and Lucas João and the first full season saw Wednesday make the playoff final, eventually losing to Hull City 1–0 in the final.

 The following season, the investment into the first team squad continued, with more big money signings Almen Abdi, Adam Reach and Jordan Rhodes all made.
 Wednesday again made the playoffs, but this time lost in the semi-final to Huddersfield Town.

 In the 2017–18 season, the investment began to dry up, and injuries meant Wednesday struggled, with manager Carlos Carvalhal losing his job just before Christmas and being replaced by Dutch manager Jos Luhukay.

 Jos Luhukay was sacked as manager the following Christmas after only being able to bring in Joey Pelupessy and the loan signings of Josh Onomah and Michael Hector during his year in charge.
 He was replaced by ex-Sheffield United manager Steve Bruce in January but allowed to start the following month.

 Steve Bruce joined Newcastle United the following summer and Chansiri brought in Garry Monk to replace him almost two months later.